wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     *   (b) be accompanied by the prescribed fee (if any).

-    (4) Every person commits an offence and is liable to a fine of not more than $1,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1) or subsection (2).
+    (4) Every person commits an offence and is liable on conviction to a fine of not more than $1,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1) or subsection (2).

+    Section 33(4): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 34 Inspection of register